aboutdotme/contextualizer/README.md

 $ npm install contextualizer
 ```

-The problem:
+#### The Problem

 When you have an error passed up through various levels of callbacks, you can't tell which function called the lower level function.

-TODO: example that makes sense here
+### The Solution

-This is a thin wrapper on [verror] (https://github.com/davepacheco/node-verror) (recommended here: https://www.joyent.com/developers/node/design/errors) that allows you to write this:
+You need to wrap the error.
+Contextualizer is a thin wrapper on [verror] (https://github.com/davepacheco/node-verror) (recommended here: https://www.joyent.com/developers/node/design/errors) that allows you to write this:
 ```javascript
 var VError = require('verror');